gcsizmadia/EgonsoftHU.Extensions.Logging.Serilog/README.md

 `Exception.Data` dictionary can contain additional user-defined information about the exception.

-The log event properties the enricher contains can be populated into the `Exception.Data` dictionary using an extension method.
+The log event properties the enricher contains can be populated into the `Exception.Data` dictionary using the `Exception.Populate(PropertyBagEnricher)` extension method.
 See example below.

 ## Releases